BOARD OF DIRECTORS

 Avery “Whip” Seaman- Assistant Treasurer and Chairman Emeritus

-Whip is the retired owner and President of Corp Brothers, LLC, a supplier of industrial, medical and specialty gases along with welding equipment and supplies to the Southeastern New England market.
-A life- long sailor and boat owner. he was twice captain of Etchells Fleet 8 Narragansett Bay.
-He is the former Commodore of the Twenty Hundred Club, past president of the Narragansett Bay Yachting Association, and past president New England Yacht Racing Council.
-Whip has been involved with tall ships since 2000 and is a Chairman Emeritus of the Board of the Oliver Hazard Perry Rhode Island.
+Retired owner and President of Corp Brothers, LLC, a supplier of industrial, medical and specialty gases along with welding equipment and supplies to the Southeastern New England market.
+A life long sailor and boat owner.
+He was twice Captain of Etchells Fleet 8 Narragansett Bay.
+Former Commodore of the Twenty Hundred Club, Past President of the Narragansett Bay Yachting Association, and Past President New England Yacht Racing Council.
+He was involved in two tall ship visits in 2000 and 2004.
+As a Plank Owner of the Oliver Hazard Perry, He was intrigued with the possibility of Rhode Island having its own Tall Ship dedicated to education at sea and has been a supporter ever since.

 Richard Gersh- Treasurer